luarocks/luarocks-site/static/md/security_incident_march_2019.md

   * Minimal metadata about packages could be updated, like the homepage, description, or title

 We've been using our server logs and database changes to look for signs of tampering.
-Sadly, LuaRocks.org is very simple website and lacks many security logging features.
+Sadly, LuaRocks.org is a very simple website and lacks many security logging features.
 Additionally, due to how our server logs were configured, we don't have historical IP address logs.
 We're addressing all of these issues to ensure we have proper logging going forward.